KulaWorkshop/kula.quest/docs/formats/level.md

 **Enabled** specifies whether the laser block is enabled by default when the level is started.
 Same as moving blocks, laser's also contain a **block ID** field that should be set to the block ID that represents this property in the block data section.

-Lastly, laser blocks contain a **target property** field for specifying which block and face to toggle when the laser's power is toggled, similar to transporters and buttons.
+Lastly, laser blocks contain a **toggle property** field for specifying which block and face to toggle when the laser's power is toggled, similar to transporters and buttons.

 ### Level Flag Property <Badge type="info" text="9" />